PrefectHQ/prefect-gcp/docs/gcp-worker-guide.md

 prefect work-pool create --type cloud-run my-cloud-run-pool
 ```

-Once the workpool is created, go to the Configuration tab in the UI to configure the work pool's base job template.
+Once the workpool is created, find the work pool in the UI and edit it.

 There are many ways to customize the base job template for the work pool.
-Modifying the template influences the infrastructure configuration that worker provisions for flow runs from the work pool.
+Modifying the template influences the infrastructure configuration that the worker provisions for flow runs submitted to the work pool.
 For this guide we are going to modify just a few of the available fields.

 Specify the region for the cloud run job.
 ![region](img/cloud-run-work-pool-region.png)